cyrildever/ts-utls/README.md

   * `flatten`: transform an array of arrays of items to an array of items;
   * `groupBy`: group an array of items by some item's field;
   * `range`: return a list of integers;
-* For numbers and bits:
+* For bits and buffers:
-  * `euclideanDivision`: compute the euclidean division of two integers, returning the quotient and the remainder;
   * `int2Buffer`: convert an integer to its byte array equivalent;
+  * `splitBuffer`: split a byte array using a passed byte array;
   * `stringBytes2Buffer`: transform a string representing one or more bytes to a byte array;
+* For numbers:
+  * `euclideanDivision`: compute the euclidean division of two integers, returning the quotient and the remainder;
 * For strings:
   * `capitalize`: capitalize the first letter of a sentence;
   * `fromHex` and `toHex`: transform hexadecimal string representation to byte array, and vice-versa;